Error Resilient Space Partitioning: On the Maximum Possible Error Resilience

-where $B(0,t/2)$ is a disk of radius $t/2$ around the origin.
-This allows us to lower bound the area of each $T''_i$, using the classical Brunn-Minkowski (BM) inequality (see, e.g.,~\cite{Busemann58}).
+where $B(0,t/2)$ is an open ball of radius $t/2$ around the origin.
+This allows us to lower bound the volume of each $T''_i$, using the classical Brunn-Minkowski (BM) inequality (see, e.g.,~\cite{Busemann58}).
 Recall the inequality asserts the following. \begin{theorem}[Brunn-Minkowski] Let $A,B$ be compact sets in $\mathbb{R}^d$.
 Then

 where $\lambda(X)$ is the volume of $X$ (formally, the $d$-dimensional Lebesgue measure of $X$).